 This might be a given, but you can always customize the way outsourced activities are completed.
 You can set project completion times, budgets, deliverables, and more.
 It’s like having an on-call employee ready to do whatever you need them to do- except they live miles away.

 Choosing Your Outsourcing Strategy

-Before you even consider which outsourcing provider to go with, think strategy.
-You will obviously want to outsource the business processes that make the most sense for your company, your current situation, and plans for the future.
+Before you even consider which outsourcing provider to go with, think about strategy.
+You will obviously want to outsource the business processes that make the most sense for your company, your current situation, and your plans for the future.